-As of December 31, 2014, we have issued an aggregate of (i) 1.6 million outstanding stock options with a weighted average exercise price of \$5.36 per share (ii) 448,000 performance shares of common stock, of which 150,000 are vested and the remainder of which may vest, subject to satisfaction of vesting conditions, over the next two years, and (iii) 40,700 deferred stock units to certain of the non-employee members of our Board of Directors under which the underlying shares will be issued upon the termination of service of the holder.
-The current and future issuance and/or vesting of shares of our common stock under the foregoing stock options, performance shares and deferred stock units, sales of substantial amounts of common stock in the public market following the issuance and/or vesting of such shares, and/or the perception that future sales of these shares could occur, could reduce the market price of our common stock and make it more difficult to sell equity securities in the future.
+As of December 31, 2015, we have issued an aggregate of (i) 1.3 million stock options outstanding to employees, directors and others with a weighted average exercise price of \$6.69 per share (ii) 545,000 performance shares of common stock, of which 202,000 are vested and the remainder of which may vest, subject to satisfaction of vesting conditions, over the next two years, (iii) 127,000 restricted stock units, of which 99,000 are vested and the remainder of which may vest subject to satisfaction of vesting conditions, over the next three years, and (iv) 72,000 deferred stock units to the non-employee members of our Board of Directors under which the underlying shares will be issued upon the termination of service of the holder.
+The current and future issuance and/or vesting of shares of our common stock under the foregoing stock awards, performance shares and deferred stock units, sales of substantial amounts of common stock in the public market following the issuance and/or vesting of such shares, and/or the perception that future sales of these shares could occur, could reduce the market price of our common stock and make it more difficult to sell equity securities in the future.